How to Build a Healthy Morning Routine That Actually Sticks

 • stretch while your coffee brews

-• listen to a podcast while walking
+• listen to a podcast during your morning walk

-• practice gratitude while making the bed
+• write gratitude while making your bed

-This makes habits feel natural.
+This makes habits feel natural instead of forced.

-A routine should support your life — not control it.
+A routine should support your life, not control it.

 • 1 minute of breathing